Anthony enjoys spending time in the workshop, the kitchen, the yard, and out fishing. He writes from his personal experience.

-This Is a Whale of a Carving!
+This Is a Whale of a Sculpture!

-This wooden whale sculpture is an easy piece to make, and it is the perfect accent for adding a nautical flair to any beach décor.
-Even if you live far from the sea, a handcrafted whale carving brings a bit of whimsy to any interior design.
+This wooden whale is an easy piece to make, and it is the perfect accent for adding a nautical flair to any beach décor.
+Even if you live far from the sea, a handcrafted wooden whale brings a bit of whimsy to any interior design.
 Its appeal is further enhanced by reusing salvaged materials, making this whale carving a charming and inexpensive folk art project that you can display either indoors or outside.

 How to Make a Wooden Whale Sculpture

-I plan to re-use the pattern repeatedly, so I made a template from a 1/8" piece of plywood.
-Cardboard would work just as well, but the plywood is more durable and will hold up to repeated use.
+I plan to re-use the pattern so I made a template from a 1/8" piece of plywood.
+Cardboard would work just as well but the plywood is more durable and will hold up to repeated use.
 After tracing the paper pattern onto the plywood, I cut out the whale template using a bandsaw (a jigsaw would work too), keeping the blade to the outside of the traced pencil line.

-Cut Out the Blank
+Step 2: Cut Out the Blank

 Trace the whale pattern onto a piece of wood.
 Select a clear, straight-grained piece of stock without any knots.
 I've made whale carvings from many different types of woods from pine to teak, from light ash to dark walnut, and this is a great project for reusing scraps of hardwood and bits of salvaged lumber.

 I cut out the whale blank, using the bandsaw again and keeping the blade just outside the pencil line.
 Take your time, especially when cutting around the curves, and don't force the wood into the blade.
-Straight-grained wood such as cherry cuts cleanly and easily, while blade tends to leave saw marks in soft woods like pine (meaning more shaping and sanding).
-Even with hardwood, it only takes a few minutes to the cut out the blank.
+Straight-grained wood such as cherry cuts cleanly and easily, while blade tends to leave saw marks in softwoods like pine (meaning more shaping and sanding).
+Even with hardwood, it only takes a few minutes to cut out the blank.

-Photo note: The bandsaw was turned off and the blade guide raised above the stock for the photo; before continuing the cut, I lowered the blade guard back into the proper position.
+Safety Note: In the photo, the bandsaw was turned off and the blade guide raised above the stock for the photo; before continuing the cut, I lowered the blade guard back into the proper position.
 Always use care when working with power tools.

-Making a Stand
+Step 3: Make a Stand

 Mark the location for the dowel on the underside of the whale, approximately halfway between its head and tail.
 Take care to position the hole in the center of the blank, and drill the hole as straight and level as possible.
 If the hole is a bit off-center or the whale pitches up or down or off to one side, you can plug the hole with a short length of dowel and try again.

 Drilling a hole in the edge of the board, and getting it perfectly centered as well as drilling it perfectly straight, can be a bit of a challenge—even with a drill press.
 I use a simple jig, made from a few scraps of plywood, to hold the blank securely and plumb for near-perfect holes every time.
 It takes just a few minutes to set up the jig, and I always drill a couple of practice holes in a piece of scrap wood to make sure that the jig is positioned properly on the drill press table.
-Once I'm happy with the results of the practice holes, I clamp the jig in place.
-Another clamp holds the whale blank in the right position and stops it from moving around as I drill out the 1/4" diameter hole for the stand.
+I also use a brad point bit; the extended tip makes it easier to accurately position the bit.

-A Little Sanding & Shaping
+Step 4: A Little Sanding and Shaping

 After sanding on the drill press, I used a router to round over all of the edges on both sides of the whale (be careful when routing the end grain on the thin lower jaw).
 A little hand sanding around the mouth and tail and the whale is ready for some finish.

-I used a wood burning tool to create the eyes.
+I used a wood-burning tool to create the eyes.
 Take a moment to measure and position the eyes symmetrically, so that they are in the same place on both sides.

-After the stain dried overnight, I finished the whale with several coats of mineral oil followed by a coating of wax to give the wood to a soft shine.
+After the stain dried overnight, I finished the whale with several coats of Danish oil followed by a coating of wax to give the wood a smooth feel and a warm shine.
 The whale carving is ready for display!

-Variations on a Theme: Make a Whale Wall Hanging
+Make a Whale Wall Hanging Variation

-The size and shape of the whale carving works well for creating a nautical wall hanging.
+The size and shape of the whale carving work well for creating a nautical wall hanging.
 Mount the whale carving to a piece of wood, tack a small picture hanger to the back, and the whale is ready to hang on a wall.

-The whale in the top of the photo was cut from a piece of reclaimed cherry that was once part of a small bookcase.
+The whale in the top photo was cut from a piece of cherry that was once part of a small bookcase.
 After sanding the wood smooth and protecting it with several coats of oil and wax, I mounted the whale to a weathered cedar plank that was originally painted gray.

 Nantucket Whale Carving